COGS108/Overview/COGS108-Syllabus.md

 Also, your instructional staff may not know the answer to everything off the top of their head right away.
 There is an entire field of data science topics and programming out there - we’ll do our best to help and show you where to look and how to figure out the answer (or steer you in a different direction if your approach is going to lead you in a messy and intractable direction), but know that we may not have all the answers.

-### Deadlines
+### Turning In Assignments

 Assignments will be submitted individually on datahub.
 We’ll talk about the details for submission in class.
 Assignments will always be released at least a week before the assignment due date.
 On weeks with assignment deadlines, they will always be due Friday at 11:59 PM of the week specified (see Course Schedule below).

-**Check to ensure that your file shows up under “Submitted assignments” on datahub after you click submit**.
+**Check to ensure that your file shows up under “Submitted assignments” on datahub after you click submit!!!**.
 If the file is the incorrect file, corrupted, or otherwise unreadable, we cannot grade it and we will mark your assignment as late.

-Late assignments will be accepted at 75\% credit for 72 hours (3 days) after the assignment's due date.
-Once the late deadline passes, assignments will be graded, feedback will be made available on datahub, and assignments will no longer be able to be submitted for credit.

-### Feedback & Grades
+There will be at least a dozen people each quarter who tell say "I'm so sorry I forgot to click submit!
+Can I please get it graded without late?"
+And my answer will be no. Do not be that person!

 It is your responsibility to ensure that we receive a submission from you on datahub and that you submit the correct file (a Jupyter notebook with the .ipynb extension with the same file name as the assignment) for each assignment.
 If you identify that a mistake has been made, it is your responsibility to get in touch on Piazza should a problem arise.
 You will receive individualized feedback via email with your grade and feedback about a week after each assignment is due.